cmart11/MobilizeAmerica-FE/README.md

 – The most urgent feature I would like to implement is introducing a state-management library like Redux.
 The current implementation of the app is making a fetch request each time we visit the Home page, the single event page, and the Map view.
 By introducing Redux we can convert these to 'dumb' components that access state by connecting them to a Redux store.

 – There would also need to be more styling updates throughout the app.
 We could introduce a CSS framework like Bulma but I opted to use pure CSS for improved rendering speed.
+I would also need to address issues with broken image links and replacing them with a default image.

-– Write more tests
+– Write more unit tests.

 ## Thank you,